n1netails/n1netails/readme.md

 [//]: # (![Twitter Follow]&#40;https://img.shields.io/twitter/follow/n1netails?style=social&#41;)

 # Alert Monitoring and Management
 N1netails is an open-source project that provides practical alerts and monitoring for applications.
-If you're tired of relying on complex SIEM tools to identify issues — or if your application lacks any alerting at all — N1netails offers a straightforward way to gain clarity on problems affecting your applications.
+If you're tired of relying on complex alerting and notification tools to identify issues — or if your application lacks any alerting at all — N1netails offers a straightforward way to gain clarity on problems affecting your applications.